refactorroom/pim/documents/lession_contribute/03_configuration_system.md

 In **Module 4: Writing Effective Tests**, you'll learn advanced testing techniques specifically for logging systems, including output capture, file testing, and performance testing.

-The configuration system is the foundation of CLG's flexibility.
+The configuration system is the foundation of pim's flexibility.
 Understanding these patterns will help you add new features that integrate seamlessly with the existing architecture.